 Founded in the 12th century by King Ananda Malla Bhaktapur rose to be a city renown for culture, crafts and trading due to being a part of the ancient Indian trading route through to Tibet. .

-If you are visiting Bhaktapur I highly recommend you download my guidebook to Bhaktapur or better yet the full Nepal guidebook.
+If you are visiting Bhaktapur I highly recommend you download my guidebook to Bhaktapur or better yet the full Nepal guidebook. or if you really want to see places in Bhaktapur not written about anywhere else, the book Kathmandu Valley Heritage Walks.
 Both include fantastic walking tours of the whole city and photographs of every temple that you won't find anywhere else!

 Meanwhile here is a list of things to see & do in Bhaktapur: